Letty/infovis-with-d3js/07_maps/07_maps.md

     });
 ```

 ## Mapping country polygons with datasets

+* requires one identifier in the map data and the dataset for the visualization
+* best identifier when working with countries is the [numeric ISO 3166 1 code](https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)